iilunin/crypto-bot/Docs/FLOW.md

 # Cryptobot Flow

 The bot doesn't place any orders intentionally except of ones specified in [trade files](./TRADE_FILE.md).
+Bot works only with markets/sybols specified in trade files.

 ## Work with trade files
 Bot automatically monitors `Active` trades folder for any changes like added, updated or removed trade files.